Enterprise Leaders Should Ask How, Not If, They Should Use AI

 AI will allow enterprises to do more with less, freeing up time to grow their business and improve areas such as customer service.
 Think about accounts payable, procurement, booking, credit checks, salary processing, tax reports and time-consuming audits.
 These are all good candidates to introduce some AI-powered assistants.
 Outside of this there are three use cases were AI is well established:

-1. Building A Data Culture
+1. Building a Data Culture

 Jesse Rio Russell is president of Madison, Wis.-based Big Picture Research and Consulting and a data scientist specializing in helping clients work in the border area between the computational and technological side with the human and values side.
 “What we tell our clients is that they shouldn't focus on any one approach, or any one platform, or any one new technology.
 Instead, they should focus on building a culture of data.
 A culture of data where everyone in the enterprise can speak a common language around how language gets used in the company, a language for how date intersects with their own work, and a language for how data helps the enterprise serve its customers better.
 Once this kind of culture of data exists, then a company can start thinking about what technology to invest in, what platform to use, what questions to answer,” he said.